-- Website Calendar of Events; Parent Calendars-emailed and printed - Parent contact through phone calls, letters home, emails, School Messenger, conferences - Devine News articles/announcements pertaining to CES - Veterans' Day Program and Red Rally - Meet the Teacher and Grade-level Parent Meetings - March Public School Week, Open House and Art Show; Book Fair in February, Parent literacy events - Awards Days - Parent Place programs - Grade-level newsletters each week - Parental volunteers, especially at PreK level - Presentations and parent trainings at Parent Place, such as Love and Logic and Reading Trainings - Adult ESL Classes - Family engagement in Head Start/PreK-monthly collaborative parent-child projects - Read Across America with community readers - Head Start services offered to both parents and children; i.e., health and nutrition counseling, free workshops for parents at ESC 20. - Home access to iReady and MobyMax - DISD SHAC Health Fair - Parent conferences in October
+- Trainings for Parents over ASCENDER Parent Portal - Spanish Speaking campus personnel to provide extra support for Spanish speaking parents. - Breakfast with the Broncos - Daily attendance calls (School Messenger) and good record keeping - Website Calendar of Events; Parent Calendars-emailed and printed - Parent contact through phone calls, letters home, emails, School Messenger, conferences, and CES Express - Veterans' Day Program and Red Rally - Meet the Teacher and Grade-level Parent Meetings - March Public School Week, Open House and Art Show - Awards Days - Grade-level newsletters each week - Parental volunteers via survey - Positive Office Referrals - Presentations and parent trainings at CES/DIS Title 1 Parent Meetings - Family engagement in Head Start/PreK-monthly collaborative parent-child projects, monthly parent committee meetings - Read Across America with community readers - Head Start services offered to both parents and children; i.e., health and nutrition counseling, free workshops for parents at ESC 20. - Parent conferences in November and February

-- Paid personnel and/or time allotted during the school day to be able to make webpage updates, publish newsletters, etc. - Continue family engagement through projects and presentations in all classes; for example, turkey feathers, Christmas ornaments. - More money for instructional staff, both professional and paraprofessional. - More technology training for parents - Continue to emphasize parent/community involvement with activities already in place, which include classroom parties, and other things listed in strengths. - Give incentives for parent involvement; i.e. out-of-standard dress the next day for children whose parents attend the grade-level parent meetings at the beginning of school. - Translate all forms/campus plans in Spanish
+- More frequent updating of website and more useful information included - o Paid personnel and/or time allotted during the school day to be able to make webpage updates, publish newsletters, etc. - More money for instructional staff, both professional and paraprofessional. - More technology training for parents - Continue to emphasize parent/community involvement/engagement with activities already in place, which include classroom parties, and other things listed in strengths. - Translate all forms/campus plans in Spanish - Provide more opportunities for parents to be involved in the campus to support students.

 Summary of Needs: There is a need for someone to either have regular time to keep the website updated and accurate.
-We give parents many opportunities for involvement, but there is always a need for more parental involvement.
+We give parents many opportunities for involvement, but there is always a need for more parental engagement.

-At Ciavarra Elementary, there are many opportunities for parent involvement; i.e., Veterans Day Program, Red Rally, classroom Christmas and Valentine's Day Parties, Grandparents Day Lunch, Thankful for Parents Lunch, Kinder Feast at Thanksgiving, McTeacher Night, Math/Science Night.
+At Ciavarra Elementary, there are many opportunities for parent involvement/engagement; i.e., Veterans Day Program, Red Rally, classroom Christmas and Valentine's Day Parties, Bronco Breakfast, Title 1 Parent Meetings, Math/Science Night.
 Invitations are sent home for all these events.

-- Response to Intervention Program - o In-school tutoring program; 1:2 or 3 with aide during specials; small groups with teacher - o Behavior contracts - Communication with parents via txGradebook, Remind, DoJo, and email - ESL teachers - MobyMax, BrainPOPJr, iReady, Studies Weekly in computer labs - AR Clubs, Math Facts Clubs - Recognition of students individually and as classes: Caught You Being Good, and Caught You Being Great (In PE) - Reading Eggs, Imagine Learning, and Brain Pop Spanish for ESL students - Reading interventionist for K-2; 150 students see one - Behavior Unit for CES and DIS. - Eight iPad carts
+- Multi-Tiered Student Support (MTSS)

+- o In-school tutoring program; 1:2 or 3 with aide during specials; small groups with teacher

+- o Counselor and teacher documentation

+- Communication with parents via Teacher Portal, Remind, DoJo, email

+- mClass BOY, MOY, EOY for grades Kinder through 2nd grade

+- ESL teachers

+- iReady

+- 95% Phonics for grades Kinder, 1st and 2nd grade classes

+- AR Clubs

+- Recognition of students individually: Positive Office Referral

+- Reading Eggs, Lexia, and Brain Pop

+- Reading interventionist for K-2; Approximately 40 students in each grade level see an interventionist.

+- Behavior Unit for CES and DIS.

+- iPad and/or Chromebooks used in classrooms.

+- Unit Assessments for 1st and 2nd grade

-Reviews varied sources of formal and informal data that provide insights about the degree to which students are acquiring the knowledge and skills expected for each grade level and course of study and state standards while meeting full education potential.
+Reviewed varied sources of formal and informal data that provide insights about the degree to which students are acquiring the knowledge and skills expected for each grade level and course of study and state standards while meeting full education potential.
 Reflects on demographic/make-up of students and how to implement strategies to meet their needs.